Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

 upgrade to the verified track for all the courses in the program, and pass all the courses.

-This topic describes how to select or change to a certificate track for a course or program, and how to verify your identify for certificates.
+This topic describes how to select or change to the certificate track for a course or program, and how to verify your identify for certificates.

 .. contents::
   :local: